The Westinghouse Roaster

 If you want to refinish a Stove Top, look in your yellow pages for auto repair paint shops.
 What you want is something called a "powder coat" which is used for all kinds of high heat or high corrosion situations.
 Hot rodders want their exhaust systems to be glossy colors, and many restorationists want the actual frame of the car to be totally impervious to rust.
 In this process, a powder is affixed to the metal and then baked on under high heat.
 This is almost the same thing as firing a clay pot with enamel, or the process used to make your stove top.
 This is STRICTLY NOT a do-it-yourself project and can be expensive because the materials are useless shortly after the can has been opened.
 You might find a fellow who is going to do a gloss white batch and maybe he will include your stovetop in the lot.

-Restored stoves go for $1,500 - $3,000 because it is SOO difficult to refinish the porcelain.
+Restored stoves often sell for for $1,500 - $3,000 because it is SOO difficult to refinish the porcelain.

 Send us pictures of YOUR Westinghouse Roaster!